jackmaden/philosophybreak/src/pages/articles/elizabeth-anderson-on-the-tyranny-of-being-employed/index.md

 <span class="big-letter">A</span>re you the free citizen of a liberal democracy?
 Or are you the relatively powerless subject of a ruthless, private dictatorship?

-These are the questions posed by contemporary philosopher Elizabeth Anderson in her famous 2014 Tanner Lectures, later compiled into a short but compelling book, <a target="_blank" rel="noopener noreferrer sponsored" href="https://amzn.to/3Y7rZ5F">Private Government: How Employers Rule Our Lives (and Why We Don’t Talk about It)</a> — featuring Anderson’s original lectures, critiques from other thinks, and Anderson’s response to those critiques.
+These are the questions posed by contemporary philosopher Elizabeth Anderson in her famous 2014 Tanner Lectures, later compiled into a short but compelling book, <a target="_blank" rel="noopener noreferrer sponsored" href="https://amzn.to/3Y7rZ5F">Private Government: How Employers Rule Our Lives (and Why We Don’t Talk about It)</a> — featuring Anderson’s original lectures, critiques from other thinkers, and Anderson’s response to those critiques.

 In her original lectures, Anderson argues that while authoritarianism has seemingly been conquered in the public constitutions of western liberal democracies, it’s alive and well in the private sphere.